ps396996/Effective-JAVA-Summary/README.md

 1. A subclass depends on the implementation details of its superclass.
 If the superclass change the subclass may break.

-2. The superclass can aquire new methods in new releases that might not be added in the subclass.
+2. The superclass can acquire new methods in new releases that might not be added in the subclass.

 **Composition**